greggreiner/base-starter-files/README.md

 ## Setup

-* Run the following from the project's root directory
+Run the following from the project's root directory:

 `npm install` or `sudo npm install` to install the required modules and plugins